-This two-week immersion program focuses on sustainable agriculture and food studies in Naples, Italy, where students will explore the Campania region that includes the Amalfi Coast and Islands, the rich agricultural area of Cilento, and the archeological sites of Pompeii and Paestum.
+This two-week immersion program focuses on sustainable agriculture and food studies in Naples, Italy, where students will explore the Campania region that includes the Amalfi Coast and Islands, the rich agricultural areas of Benevento and Caserta, and the archaeological site of Pompeii.
 Naples is the 3rd largest city in Italy and the most important port city in Southern Italy.
 Within its ancient facades, endless alleyways, and distinct neighborhoods, Naples offers a blend of frenetic, nonsensical goings-on that overwhelm the senses.
 To view the video from Naples 2013, please click here.

 The Program will be based in the city of Naples from where students will venture out to the fertile areas of the Campania region.
 Applying comparative and interdisciplinary perspectives, students will examine models of sustainable agriculture and the evolution of food cultures.
 Students will have opportunities for experiential learning through a farm-stay, cooking classes, and other hands-on learning activities.

-Students will earn 3 credits for APG 301H: Anthropology of Nutrition (Honors section), APG 301, SOC 497: Field Studies in Sociology; or APG 470: Problems in Anthropology.
+Students will earn 3 credits for SOC/APG/GWS 308: Sustainable Agriculture and Food Cultures, APG 308H: Sustainable Agriculture and Food Cultures (Honors section), SOC 497: Field Studies in Sociology; or APG 470: Problems in Anthropology.

 Assignments include keeping a journal during the 2-weeks, summary essay, and/or action project proposal.
 Italian language not required.